Holocene (Portland, Oregon): Reception

 In 2003, The Oregonian's Grant Butler wrote, "Holocene is anything but a hollow scene.
 The name of this cavernous eastside nightclub isn't an ironic statement about the state of Portland's nightlife.
 In fact, it relates to a prehistoric geological era.
 Maybe there's some deep meaning at work, but what's certain is how rock-solid this place is as an after-hours hangout."
 He said Holocene hosted Bill Shannon's post-performance party during the Time-Based Art Festival, and wrote of the venue: Even when there's not a party going on, Holocene has sexy allure.
 DJs spin electronic magic while projected digital images fill the two-story walls.
 As cocktails flow, sleek-looking and elegantly garnished dishes come out of the kitchen.
 Back in the smoking lounge, smartly dressed scenesters lounge on puffy couches and drink in that room's ever-changing art installation.

 David Greenwald of The Oregonian wrote in 2014, "If there's a dance party in Portland, it's probably happening at Holocene, which is routinely home to laptop experimenters, DJs spinning hip-hop classics and LGBT-friendly events such as the monthly Gaycation."
 Queerty included the venue on its 2016 "5 Nightlife Gems You Can Only Find in Portland" list.
 Willamette Week readers named Holocene the city's "Best Place to Dance" in 2017.
 The newspaper's Sophie June wrote: Holocene is maybe the best spot to go for some bump-and-grind—especially outside the Old Town zone.
 There's a photo booth and tall white ceilings, and it's really one of the only appropriate places in the city to do Molly on a random Saturday night.
 Beware that it's sweaty and you'll probably see the younger sibling of someone you went to high school with, which isn't always great.

 In 2018, Willamette Week's Walker MacMurdo wrote: "Fifteen years in, whether Holocene is hosting a dream-pop trio, a live podcast or its birthday party for Drake, it still feels like the coolest place in Portland."
 According to the newspaper's Shannon Gormley, Holocene "feels like an intimate warehouse party on any given night".
 Willamette Week has also reported that the venue "regularly feels like a warehouse party if warehouse parties were kind of cozy."
 In his 2019 local guide of Portland, The Washington Post's Jon Shadel wrote, "Among concert halls in Portland, Holocene presents the most timely survey of the local scene.
 And with a calendar full of themed dance nights — such as the queer- and BIPOC-focused Slay — there's something going on nearly every night of the week."
 Holocene earned second place in the "Best Place to Dance" category of Willamette Week's "Best of Portland Readers' Poll 2020".
+It won in the same category in 2025.